v0.2

 No any, explicit returns, union types over enums, no non-null assertions.

-devw add typescript-strict
+devw add typescript/strict

 Hooks rules, component patterns, naming conventions, prop types.

-devw add react-conventions
+devw add javascript/react

 App Router patterns, RSC boundaries, server actions, metadata API.

-devw add nextjs-approuter
+devw add javascript/nextjs

 Utility-first, no custom CSS, design tokens, responsive patterns.

-devw add tailwind
+devw add css/tailwind

 RLS enforcement on every table, auth patterns, security policies.

-devw add supabase-rls
+devw add security/supabase-rls

 Test naming, coverage expectations, mock patterns, arrange-act-assert.

-devw add testing-basics
+devw add testing/vitest

 Tests passing